Power Transform Revisited: Numerically Stable, and Federated: Empirical Evaluation

 We first evaluate the impact of power transforms on downstream classification tasks using three datasets: Adult \citep{Becker1996}, Bank \citep{Moro2012}, and Credit \citep{Yeh2009}.
 Dataset statistics are shown in Table~\ref{tab:train-data-stats}.
 Each dataset is split into 80\% training and 20\% testing.
 Since features may contain negative values, we apply the Yeo-Johnson transformation to each feature, estimating $\lambda^*$ from the training set.
 We compare against two baselines: (1) Standardization (STD: zero mean and unit variance), and (2) Raw data without any transformation.

-We then train three classifiers on the transformed features: Linear Discriminant Analysis (LDA), Quadratic Discriminant Analysis (QDA), and Logistic Regression (LR).
-Since LDA and QDA assume normally distributed inputs, power transforms are expected to improve performance.
-Figures~\ref{fig:effect-roc-LDA} shows ROC curves and AUC scores on test set (additional plots are in Figure~\ref{fig:effect-roc-QDA-LR} in the Appendix).
+We then train three classifiers on the transformed features: Linear Discriminant Analysis (LDA), Logistic Regression (LR), and XGBoost (XGB).
+Since LDA assumes normally distributed inputs, power transforms are expected to improve performance.
+Figure~\ref{fig:effect-roc-LDA} shows ROC curves and AUC scores on the test set (additional plots are in Figure~\ref{fig:effect-roc-LR-XGB} in the Appendix).
 Power transforms consistently outperform the baselines, although the improvements are modest.
+Notably, for XGBoost, the performance differential between using raw and preprocessed data is negligible.
 A recent study by \citet{Eftekhari2025} applied power transforms to hidden layers of deep neural networks, showing that improved Gaussianity leads to higher classification accuracy.
 This further confirms the effectiveness of power transforms.

 We next study the effect of varying $\lambda$ on AUC scores.
 This tests whether the estimated $\lambda^*$ is indeed optimal for downstream tasks.
-Since each dataset has multiple features, we select the feature with the highest mutual information with the label and ignore other features, apply the Yeo-Johnson transform with varying $\lambda$.
-Figures~\ref{fig:deviate-auc-LDA} shows AUC as a function of $\lambda$ (additional results are in Figure~\ref{fig:deviate-auc-QDA-LR} in the Appendix).
+Since each dataset has multiple features, we select the feature with the highest mutual information with the label and ignore other features and apply the Yeo-Johnson transform with varying $\lambda$.
+Figures~\ref{fig:deviate-auc-LDA} shows AUC as a function of $\lambda$ (additional results are in Figure~\ref{fig:deviate-auc-LR-XGB} in the Appendix).

 Interestingly, $\lambda^*$ (marked with a vertical dashed line) does not always yield the absolute highest AUC (e.g., Adult dataset).
 However, it consistently provides competitive results across datasets, while deviating from it often reduces performance.
 This highlights the importance of numerically stable estimation of $\lambda^*$, as instability can significantly degrade downstream outcomes.